pjkarlik/css-sprite-animatior/README.md

 ## Use

 Click anywhere on the grid to add a color, click again to erase or use a new color.
-Save takes the current dataArray to a single fame.
-You can also add a new frame and continue.
+You can also add a new frame, delete, save edits over and continue.
 The animation will start to play as soon as a second frame is created.
+Click 'NEW' to start fresh!

 ##### Keyboard Shortcuts

 - [arrow keys] position on grid
 - [n]ew frame
 - [s]ave frame
-- [backspace] delete frame
-- [os + c]opy frame
+- [c]opy frame
-- [os + v] paste frame
+- [v] paste frame

 ## Features